alexander-pv/nvidia_jetson/jetson_agx_xavier/jetson_agx_xavier_os_install.md

 3.Open sdkmanager on the computer and follow the detailed instructions in sdkmanager documentation.
 After flashing device you need to configure system and continue installing components with sdkmanager.
-DeepStream and Opencv&CUDA will be already installed.

-4.You may want to update your system and install tensorflow library.
+4.You may want to update your system and install OpenCV&CUDA, tensorflow library.
    To do this you may run the following:

     $ cd ~/<your_path>/nvidia_jetson/jetson_agx_xavier